I grew up in a small village in Poland during the fall of communism and the start of democracy. Our family nearly lost everything during WWII.

 Nobody had money to go out.
 Our social life happened at a house or while working, or on a street outside your home.
-No internet or phones, just close-knit community.
+No internet or phones, just a close-knit community.
 I had a second-hand piano accordion.
 Together with my childhood friend, I would play to anyone who was passing by.

 As a child I made a promise to myself to learn foreign languages, and to one day leave my village to explore the world.
-It was a ridiculous dream, but it was my dream.
+It was a ridiculous dream, but it was mine.
 The world I grew up in was the world where men played cards, women cooked food and children listened to stories about the war, memories veiled in a thick smoke of cigarettes.
 I wish I had a camera back then, when I hid behind the bed, with my eyes wide open from fear and excitement, listening to stories being told, stories of war relived once more.